-I find that the landlord has served the Notice of Direct Request Proceeding to Tenant M.C. by leaving a copy with Tenant R.G., an adult who resides with Tenant M.C., and for this reason, the monetary portion of the landlord's application for unpaid rent naming Tenant M.C. as a respondent is dismissed without leave to reapply.
+I find that the landlord has served the Notice of Direct Request Proceeding to Tenant A.D. by leaving a copy with an adult who resides with the Tenant A.D., and for this reason, the monetary portion of the landlord's application concerning unpaid rent is dismissed, with leave to reapply.